ChengshunShang1996/logPDF/kratos_bugs_备忘录.md

 2. Remember to set the right element type in DEM.mdpa.
 [SphericParticle3D] or [SphericContinuumParticle3D]

 3. Check Material.json, whether you have set properties to every part. ["SpheresPart","DEM-DefaultMaterial"]

+4. If your DEM simulation runs much slower than expected, you can check the [MaxTimeStep], [NeighbourSearchFrequency], and [SearchTolerance].